geosolutions-it/MapStore2/docs/user-guide/resources-properties.md

 <img src="../img/resource-properties/thumb.jpg" class="ms-docimage"/>

 !!! warning
     The image to be added must not be larger than 500 kb and its best dimensions are 300x180 px.
+The supported formats are `jpg` (or `jpeg`) and `png`.

-## Permission rule
+## Permission rules

-In the **Add a rule...** section you can set one ore more permission rules in order to allow everyone and/or specific groups of users to access the resource.
+In the **Add a rule...** section you can set one ore more permission rules in order to allow a group to access the resource.
+In particular it is possible to choose between a particular group of authenticated users or the *everyone* group that includes all authenticated users but also anonymous users.
 Moreover it is possible to choose between two different ways with which the selected group can approach the resource:

 * **View** the map and save a copy